awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/runinstances_api.md

 If the request is successful, you should see an output with the description of the instances that have been launched.

-Now, how would you request 5 Spot instances using EC2 Fleet?
-With what we have seen in the previous section, try to perform the API call following Spot best practices (diversification, allocation strategy, etc).
-When you are ready, click on *Show me the answer*.
+Now, how would you request 5 Spot instances using an EC2 Fleet?
+With what we have seen in the previous sections, try to perform the API call following Spot best practices (diversification, allocation strategy, etc).
+When you are ready, click on *Show me the answer* to see how you have done.

 {{%expand "Show me the answer:" %}}